ORWO Wolfen NC 500 Film Review

 Wolfen NC 500 dynamic range.

 Since there’s no datasheet for this film, understanding the dynamic range of Wolfen NC 500 is a bit of a guessing game.
-But I managed to get a photo in a familiar place that clearly shows exposure capabilities in both shadows and highlights.
+However, I managed to get a photo in a familiar place that clearly shows exposure capabilities in both shadows and highlights.

 As you can see in this photo of my tiny dog waiting for me to carry it over the fallen log, the brightest areas (tree trunks on the left) have very little detail remaining.
 They appear to be slightly beyond this film’s ability to display information.
 The darkest shadows appear black.

 From experience shooting a lot of photos in this area using the Sunny 16 rule and with the help of my Sunny 16 Calculator, I can tell you that the highlights here are likely middle grey for EV14.
 The shadows with some detail still visible are probably EV7.
-And thus, a very rough estimate for Wolfen NC 500’s dynamic range is about 7 stops.
+Thus, a very rough estimate for Wolfen NC 500’s dynamic range is about 7 stops.

 This places NC 500 somewhere in the middle when compared to other colour films, although nowhere close to the legendary Portra 800’s 12.5 stops of dynamic range or Portra 400’s 12 stops.
 Both of those Kodak films can capture a vast range of light intensities in a single frame, close to how the human eye would see the world.